 I must tell you that this really concerns me.

-The body of Christ as a whole needs to do a better job in teaching people how to take better care of the temple.
+The body of Christ as a whole needs to do a better job of teaching people how to take better care of the temple.

 AND the foundation needs to be a willingness to examine the foods we eat.